erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 > :warning: **Merging edges not available yet.**

 To elements select two or more elements of the same kind and press the `MERGE ELEMENTS` button.
 The dialog presented is similar to the one explained in the [Edit element](#edit-element) section.
-When applied, all selected elements are merged to one element with the properties entered in the merge elements dialog.
+When applied, all selected elements are merged into one element with the properties entered in the merge elements dialog.